Hugh Dempsey: Honors

 Dempsey was the honorary secretary of the Indian Association of Alberta from 1959 to 1964 and was made an honorary chief of the Kainai Nation in 1967.
 Dempsey was presented with an honorary doctorate from the University of Calgary on May 30, 1974, after he gave the convocation address.
 On October 15, 1975 Dempsey was invested as a Member of the Order of Canada "for his contributions to the preservation of the cultural and development of interest in the history of the Plains Indians."
 In 1987, Dempsey was awarded the Certificate of Merit in Regional History by the Canadian Historical Association for his "distinguished career."
-On October 2, 2000, the Archives Society of Alberta paid tribute to Dempsey "for his lasting contributions" to the preservation of Alberta's heritage.In 2019, Dempsey received an honorary degree from the University of Lethbridge.
+On October 2, 2000, the Archives Society of Alberta paid tribute to Dempsey "for his lasting contributions" to the preservation of Alberta's heritage.
+In 2019, Dempsey received an honorary degree from the University of Lethbridge.

 Personal life

 Dempsey was born in Edgerton, Alberta in 1929.
 His parents were English war bride Lily Louise Sharp and farmer (former Canadian soldier) Otto Lionel Dempsey.
 Forced off the land by the Depression, they moved to Edmonton when Hugh was five.
 In 1953 he married Pauline Gladstone, the daughter of Canadian Senator James Gladstone of the Kainai Blackfoot, with whom he had five children.
 In 1951 Dempsey began more than 40 years of correspondence and friendship with American ethnohistorian John Canfield Ewers when the two met while doing field research on the Blackfoot reservation in Montana.

-Dempsey passed away in Calgary, Alberta on May 24, 2022, at the age of 92.
+Dempsey died in Calgary, Alberta, on May 24, 2022, at the age of 92.